About EAA

 Our Mission

-The mission of the Educational Audiology Association is to act as the primary resource and as an active advocate for its members through its publications and products, continuing educational activities, networking opportunities, and other professional endeavors.
+The mission of the Educational Audiology Association is to act as the primary resource and an active advocate for its members through publications and products, continuing education, networking opportunities, and other professional endeavors.

 The Role of the Educational Audiologist